 Most years the peak months for this special kind of fishing -- sight fishing snook in clear, shallow water -- Begins in mid-May and lasts into November.
-However, the peak months are early-June through mid-October.
+However, the peak months are usually early-June through mid-October.
 Some years we have had sight fishing up until Christmas along the Gulf shoreline.
 The back side of the island has sight fishing year round in some areas.

 A 29-inch redfish in spawning colors caught in October 2013 near Buck Key.

 Michigander Pete Squib with a 37-inch snook landed in late May 2013.
 Pete has since landed many more large snook.

 Redfish are available in large numbers, occasionally from shore but more often in Pine Island Sound and lower Charlotte Harbor from our guide boats.
 They are still available in large numbers on grass flats, around docks and oyster bars, and in some of the deeper channels.
 Blind Pass has consistently been an excellent spot for reds